aws4embeddedlinux/aws4embeddedlinux-ci-examples/README.md

 Now a build should automatically start, succeed and you will get an image containing the proprietary graphics and multimedia drivers.

-See AWS CodeBuild pipeline: RenesasPipeline-DemoPipeline*
+See AWS CodeBuild pipeline: RenesasPipeline-EmbeddedLinuxPipeline*

 ##